software-development-project-1/software-development-project-1.github.io/index.md

 Welcome to the Software Development Project 1 course!

 During this course, we will learn how to manage the software development process and how to work as a member of a software development team.
-We will learn these skills in practice by developing a software development project in software development teams of 4-5 students.
+We will learn these skills in practice by developing a software development project in a software development team consisting of 4-5 students.

 Each team will be developing a project described [here](/project-description).
 The project is a web application implemented with Java programming language using the Spring Boot framework.
 Also, React is used as a frontend technology.
 The development of the project is split into three two-week iterations called _Sprints_.
 Each Sprint has high-level requirements, but teams should make most of the technical decisions themselves.
 The project starts on week three.
 For more information about the course, read the [course description](https://opinto-opas.haaga-helia.fi/course_unit/SOF005AS3AE).